vendia/blog/pages/use-case-automatic-reconciliation.md

           **Travel**

-          Avoid delays of batch processing and ensure that fare, loyalty, and ticket updates happen in real time with proof of data accuracy and ATI compliance.
+          Avoid batch processing delays and ensure that fare, loyalty, and ticket updates happen in real time with proof of data accuracy and ATI compliance.
         wrapTheColumnInACard: false
   - type: MediaWithText
     mediaPosition: right